opentoonz/opentoonz/doc/how_to_build_win.md

   - Or to wherever you usually build to.
   - If the build directory is in the git repository, be sure to add the directory to .gitignore
   - If the build directory is different from the one above, be sure to change to the specified directory where appropriate below.
-4. Click on Configure and select Visual Studio 14 2015 Win64.
+4. Click on Configure and select the version of Visual Studio you are using.
 5. If Qt was installed to a directory other than the default, and the error `Specify QT_PATH properly` appears, navigate to the `QT_DIR` install folder and specify the path to `msvc2015_64`.
 Rerun Configure.
   - If red lines appear in the bottom box, you can safely ignore them.
 6. Click Generate